Contact Person: Jason Robb

 How many members does SEKnFind have currently?

-Forty.
-This includes 39 public libraries and one community college library.
+Forty-one.
+This includes 40 public libraries and one community college library.

 When can I join SEKnFind?